lilyball/Tomorrowland/README.md

 ### Development

+- Fix the cancellation propagation behavior of `Promise.Resolver.resolve(with:)` and the `flatMap` family of methods.
+Previously, requesting cancellation of the promise associated with the resolver (for `resolve(with:)`, or the returned promise for the `flatMap` family) would immediately request cancellation of the upstream promise even if the upstream promise had other children.
+The new behavior fixes this such that it participates in automatic cancellation propagation just like any other child promise ([#54][]).
-- Slightly optimized stack usage when chaining one promise to another.
+- Slightly optimize stack usage when chaining one promise to another.
 - Avoid using stack space for chained promises that don't involve a callback.
 For example, when the promise returned from a `flatMap(on:token:_:)` resolves it will resolve the outer promise without using additional stack frames.
 You can think of it like tail calling functions.
 This affects not just `flatMap` but also operations such as `tap()`, `ignoringCancel()`, and more.
 This also applies to Obj-C (with `TWLPromise`).

   Note: This does not affect the variants that implicitly upcast from some `E: Swift.Error` to `Swift.Error` such as `tryFlatMap(on:token:_:)`.

+[#54]: https://github.com/lilyball/Tomorrowland/issues/54 "Resolver.resolve(with: Promise) handles cancellation incorrectly"

 ### v1.3.0